yklim9938/vue-dog-form/README.md

 <script setup>
 const submitHandler = (e) => {
-    // You don't have to call e.preventDefault(). it's prevented automatically.
+    // You don't have to call e.preventDefault().
+It's prevented automatically.

     if (!e.isValid) return // stop if form is not valid